So, you’re combing through data entry jobs from home and you’re wondering if any legit ones actually exist?

 Pay depends on the amount of work you complete and is then paid out via PayPal.

-12. Xerox from Home
+14. Xerox from Home

-Xerox has an entire work at home jobs division.
+Xerox has an entire work-at-home jobs division.

-They regularly hire for tons of positions including: Customer Care, Tech Support, Data Entry/Verification, Image Tagging, Quality Control, Systems Development, Software Programming, & Administrative/Business Support.
+They regularly hire for tons of position,s including: Customer Care, Tech Support, Data Entry/Verification, Image Tagging, Quality Control, Systems Development, Software Programming, & Administrative/Business Support.

-TDEC is in constant need of data entry operators.
+They are in constant need of data entry operators.

 They will get back to you with job positions as they open up.